Health Care Showdown: Republicans look to go big or go home

 Those changes include a temporary extension of a 0.9 percent Medicare tax on people making more than $200,000.
 That expected to raise $15 billion for the Patient and State Stability Funds to help pay for maternity and newborn care as well as mental health and substance abuse.
 It's an effort to appease the moderates.

-The other change would move the Essential Health Benefits from being a federal requirement and allow states to determine which ones they want to include in health insurance plans such as maternity care, hospitalization, emergency care, mental health services.
+The other change would remove the Essential Health Benefits from being a federal requirement and allow states to determine which ones they want to include in health insurance plans, including benefits such as maternity care, hospitalization, emergency care and mental health services.

 Related: Republican Health Care Vote: Everything You Need to Know